 Frequently Asked Questions

-How much is the cost for a Philippines visa?
+How much is a visa to the Philippines for US citizen?

 How much is the bank balance required for a Philippines visa?